 What is a happy life?
 It is peacefulness and lasting tranquillity, the sources of which are a great spirit and a steady determination to hold fast to good decisions.
 How does one arrive at these things?
 By recognizing the truth in all its completeness, by maintaining order, moderation and appropriateness in one’s actions, by having a will which is always well-intentioned and generous, focused on reason and never deviating from it, as lovable as it is admirable.
 Seneca, Letters, 92.3

-ENROLLMENT WILL BEGIN SOON FOR STOIC WEEK 2018
+ENROLLMENT IS NOW CLOSED FOR STOIC WEEK 2018

 Stoic Week consists of seven chapters, one for each day of the week.
 It gives you an opportunity to join thousands of other participants around the world as they learn to apply Stoic concepts and techniques in their daily lives.
 Please contact us if you have any questions.
 Stoic Week has been widely covered in the media in previous years and you can find links to various articles in newspapers and magazines on the Modern Stoicism website.